-A story of the perfect ride: beautiful roads, incredible views, great friends, and amazing real, fresh food.
+A story of the perfect ride: beautiful roads, incredible views, great friends, and amazingly real, fresh food.
 Veloforte goes riding with Australian professional road cyclist Tiffany Cromwell of the Canyon/SRAM racing team in Mallorca, on the Velusso camp.

 The Perfect Start